sahilarora-1/OpenCV_codes/readme.md

 How to access image dimensions and channels

 How to perform common transformations (flip, rotate, resize)

+How to draw different shapes on images(line, rectangle, circle, text)

 How to save processed images